jonase/reagent-tutorial/README.md

 </li>
 ```

-Hopefully you have no trouble reading `hiccup` data-structures: an
+Hopefully you have no trouble reading `hiccup` data structures: an
 vector like `[:li ..]` is translated to the tag
 `<li>..</li>`.
 Arbitrary Clojure code can be used to generate these
 vectors and Clojure functions can be used when registering event
 handlers.

 Note also that `contact` is simply an ordinary Clojure function which
-takes a contact `c` and returns a `hiccup` data-structure.
+takes a contact `c` and returns a `hiccup` data structure.

 We can now use the `contact` component when defining `contact-list`: